ricardobg/DigitalPedalBoard/README.md

 This file also saves and loads your presets.
 When you change any filter's parameter while on Edit Preset Mode, this change will only be saved on its .preset file, in other words: this change will not be saved in the default.data.

-What you may improve ?
+What you may improve?
 Maybe saving the presets in the cloud.
 Making possible to download, upload, rate and share presets would be pretty cool.

 ####lib.py